hypertrack/quickstart-android/README.md

   https://v3.api.hypertrack.com/trips/{trip_id}/complete
 ```

-### Track trips to get arrival, exit, time spent and route to geofences
+### Track trips to get arrival, exit, time spent and route to geofences, notifcations

 HyperTrack supports a bunch of other cool ways to track and get intelligence on top of your location data.
 This is
 outside of the quickstart.
 Please checkout our [docs](https://docs.hypertrack.com/) for more details.